 ED-27.
 RGI emoji set - The set of all emoji (characters and sequences) covered by ED-20, ED-21, ED-22, ED-23, ED-24, and ED-25.

-- This is the subset of all valid emoji (characters and sequences) recommended for general interchange. - This corresponds to the RGI_Emoji property.
+- This is the subset of all valid emoji (characters and sequences) recommended for general interchange. - This corresponds to the RGI\Emoji property.
+This property is not subject to any stability policies at this time.